Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Zimbabwe and from Johannesburg.
+I'm losing my edge to the kids from Jamaica and from Milan.

 But I was there.

-I was there at the first Television show in New York.
+I was there at the first Buzzcocks show in Bolton.

 I'm losing my edge.